Telescopes

 Celestron C80ED Refractor

-I needed wide field scope for visual use with C9.25, C14 and autoguiding, and this one is very good for both purposes.
-I mounted it piggybacked on C9.25 first using Ken Millburn's dovetail and rings, after buying CGE1400 I just bought a new dovetail.
+I needed wide field scope for visual use with C9.25, C14, Obsession 18" and for autoguiding, and this one is very good for both purposes.
+Originally I mounted it piggybacked on C9.25 first using Ken Millburn's dovetail and rings, after buying CGE1400 I just bought a new dovetail.
 In both cases I had to add one more counterweight, otherwise I wasn't able to balance the OTA.
-It is a very nice scope for wide-field visual observing, I usually orient eyepieces in such a way that I can look with my one eye into C14 and then move my head a little and look into C80 with my other eye.
+When I got Obsession 18" I mounted it on the upper cage to use as wide field scope and finderscope.
+It is a very nice scope for wide-field visual observing, I usually orient eyepieces in such a way that I can quickly switch between the main scope and C80.